 Congratulations!
 You have decided to join the over 10 million Americans who enjoy the RV lifestyle.
-Here is a travel trailer camping guide for beginners to get you started on the right foot to make your experience as rewarding as possible.
+Here are 10 real-world tips every RV beginner should know to get you started on the right foot to make your experience as rewarding as possible.

 Remember when you first started driving?
 You saw your parents operate the car, but once you sat in the driver’s seat, some of those buttons felt like that big red one that would launch a nuclear weapon forever destroying everything.